Colbertism: History

-In the 17th century, European powers had already successfully colonized some part of the world.
-England had a successful hold on North America and various other areas, including India, Spain had a large hold of South America and North America, and the Dutch had successful outposts in Indonesia.
+By the 17th century, European powers had colonized much of the world.
+England had holdings in North America, India, and various other areas.
+Spain had holdings in South America and North America, and the Dutch had successful outposts in Indonesia.
 The French were beginning to colonize parts of North America, but did not have permanent settlements like the Spanish and British colonies.

 In 1628, Quebec became controlled by the Company of One Hundred Associates, a merchant-run joint-stock enterprise founded by Cardinal Richelieu.
 The company received a monopoly over fur trade, and title to all the lands in New France, in trade for 4,000 settlers to the new colony, as well as supplies and priests.
 Like all other colonies, French influence in the New World led to problems with the natives: war for control of the fur trade and novel diseases killed off large portions of First Nations tribes.

 France not only had colonies in North America, but also controlled the French West Indies, in the Caribbean Sea.
 During the 17th century, France colonized several of the West Indian Islands because of competition with the Spanish, English, and Dutch.
 Despite controlling very many of the West Indian Islands, only Martinique, Guadeloupe, and some nearby small islands survived as the French West Indies.

-Quite surprisingly, the idea of mercantilism was first described by the French finance minister, Jean-Baptiste Colbert.
-Colbert's idea was a "favorable balance of trade" in which goods were exported for gold, versus an "unfavorable balance of trade" in which gold would flow out of the country.
-Colbert also intended to get rid of internal tariffs, and to tax the nobility, but failed.
+Carignan-Salières Regiment

+In 1663, Louis XIV asked the Company of One Hundred Associates to relinquish its charter, and declared New France a royal province under his direct rule.
+The decision to make New France a royal province was motivated by mercantile ambitions.
+Colbert advised the king that revenues from the fur trade could be used to finance plans to push France to its “natural frontiers” in Europe.
+But if New France was to have a thriving fur trade and a self-sustaining economy, the Iroquois “menace” had to be addressed.

+Louis XIV and Colbert took several steps to ensure the survival of New France.
+Alexandre de Prouville de Tracy was commissioned Lieutenant Général of the Americas and tasked with ending the Iroquois threat.
+Daniel de Remy de Courcelle was appointed Governor General to replace Augustin de Saffray de Mézy, and Jean Talon was appointed Intendant of New France.
+In a 1664 letter to Bishop Laval, Colbert wrote: "His Majesty has resolved to send a good regiment of infantry at the end of the year, or in the month of February next, in order to destroy these barbarians completely".

+French West India Company

+The French West India Company was the brainchild of Colbert.
+It was part of an ambitious strategy to compete with the colonial ventures of the Dutch Republic on a global stage, but did not survive the turmoil associated with the Franco-Dutch War in the early 1670s.
+In Africa, it was succeeded by the Compagnie du Sénégal, and by private traders' operations in America.